00 / ECOSYSTEM

 PD Arrays (Premium/Discount Arrays) are institutional reference points that algorithms use for entries and exits.
 Think of them as the “memory” of the market — price levels where significant activity occurred that the market is likely to revisit.

-in this context means resting orders — stop losses and limit orders sitting in the market waiting to be filled.
-These orders cluster at predictable locations: above s (where shorts place stops and breakout buyers place entries) and below s (where longs place stops and breakdown sellers place entries).
+Liquidity in this context means resting orders — stop losses and limit orders sitting in the market waiting to be filled.
+These orders cluster at predictable locations: above swing highs (where shorts place stops and breakout buyers place entries) and below swing lows (where longs place stops and breakdown sellers place entries).

 Buy-Side Liquidity